 - Festival Status ("This festival is happening")

-- This toggle will indicate if your festival is live or has been permanently cancelled.
-If your festival is cancelled for this year or permanently, please use this Festival Cancellation Form to let us know, so we can update your page appropriately.
+- If your festival is cancelled for the year, you can update this information in the Festival Instance (see below).
+If your festival is cancelled permanently or on hold for any reason, please use this Festival Cancellation Form to let us know, so we can update your page appropriately.

 Editing Festival Instance Information